Progressive supranuclear palsy: Differential diagnosis between PSP-subtypes

-Chronic traumatic encephalopathy shows many similarities with PSP.
+The table below summarizes key clinical, pathological, and imaging differences between the main subtypes of PSP, including PSP-RS, PSP-P, and other variant forms.
+While all subtypes share the underlying 4-repeat tau pathology characteristic of PSP, they differ in symptom onset, disease progression, anatomical vulnerability, and response to treatment.
+Patients with the Richardson variant of PSP tend to have an upright posture or arched back, as opposed to the stooped-forward posture of other Parkinsonian disorders, although PSP-Parkinsonism (see below) can demonstrate a stooped posture.
+Early falls are also more common with PSP, especially with Richardson syndrome.

 Management

 Treatment

-No cure for PSP is known, and management is primarily supportive.
-PSP cases are often split into two subgroups, PSP-Richardson, the classic type, and PSP-Parkinsonism, where a short-term response to levodopa can be obtained.
+Management is only supportive as a cure for PSP is unknown.
+PSP cases are often split into two subgroups, PSP-RS and PSP-P, where a short-term response to levodopa can be obtained.
 Dyskinesia is an occasional but rare complication of treatment.
-Amantadine is also sometimes helpful.
-After a few years the Parkinsonian variant tends to take on Richardson features.
 Other variants have been described.
 Botox can be used to treat neck dystonia and blepharospasm, but this can aggravate dysphagia.

-Two studies have suggested that rivastigmine may help with cognitive aspects, but the authors of both studies have suggested a larger sampling be used.
-There is some evidence that the hypnotic zolpidem may improve motor function and eye movements, but only from small-scale studies.
+Two studies have suggested that rivastigmine may help with cognitive aspects, but the authors of both studies have suggested that larger studies are needed.
+There is some evidence from small-scale studies that the hypnotic zolpidem may improve motor function and eye movements.

+Current clinical trials focus on disease modifying treatments but there are currently no FDA approved disease modifying treatments for PSP-RS.
+Recent trials have focused on therapies targeting the 4R tau accumulation in the brain of those with PSP-RS.
+These therapies include microtubule-stabilizing agents, tau gain-of-function therapies, and monoclonal antibodies.
+These therapies are currently being tested in clinical trials.